AI System Card - "Ask Red Hat" AI Assistant

 Intent and use:

-Ask Red Hat is an AI-powered assistant designed for users of Red Hat’s products to search and retrieve publicly available Red Hat knowledge, product documentation, security data, support content, and other helpful information using natural language queries.
+Ask Red Hat is an AI-powered assistant designed for users of Red Hat's products to search and retrieve publicly available Red Hat knowledge, product documentation, security vulnerability data (CVEs), product lifecycle information, support content, and other helpful information using natural language queries.
+The system uses a skill-based routing mechanism to direct user queries to the most appropriate capability, including general knowledge search, CVE and security advisory lookup, product lifecycle queries, and Red Hat leadership information.
 Its intended users include Red Hat customers, partners, and other product users seeking faster, more intuitive access to existing, approved information.
 This AI system is specifically designed to answer questions with information that is already public and customer-facing, ensuring responses are consistent with documented Red Hat guidance and safe for professional use.
 It cannot be used to generate exploits or proprietary content, and is intended to support informed, efficient troubleshooting and learning experiences.

 Scope:

 The scope of Ask Red Hat explicitly excludes answering questions that require disclosure of internal-only or confidential information.
 It does not support modification of system-level instructions through prompt injection and will reject or neutralize such attempts.
+The system enforces editorial controls on topics outside the scope of Red Hat product support.
 While it can discuss security topics, such as Cross-Site Scripting (XSS) in general, it does so only with public, preventative, or educational information, not step-by-step exploit instructions.
 Off-topic questions unrelated to Red Hat may sometimes be answered but such interactions are not supported.
 Any residual harmless role-playing or off-topic responses are considered acceptable and out of scope for resolution.
 The model used in this AI system is suited for multiple generative AI tasks, it has not undergone any safety alignment, therefore, it may produce problematic outputs when used with certain specially crafted prompts.

 Security considerations:

 While safeguards such as Granite Guardian and measures such as rate-limiting are in place to avoid system abuse, these kinds of systems may be prone to certain inherent security and safety risks.
+The system uses deterministic inference settings and enforces limits on tool invocations to ensure predictable and controlled behavior.
 Furthermore, the system is designed to answer security questions in a safe way.

 Security flaws and Safety hazards: